What is ERP? Definition, Industry-Specific Uses & Examples

 - Boosts your brand by improving the customer experience.

-- Makes your operations a lot more flexible and scalable.
+- Makes your operations far more flexible and scalable.

-- Enables you to take timely and precise decisions by running an analysis on your data and creating regular reports.
+- Helps you make timely, precise decisions by analyzing your data and creating regular reports.

 When ERP Implementation Goes Wrong

-A lot goes into implementing an ERP software across an organization.
-Months of toil, a range of resources and quite a lot of funds.
+A lot goes into rolling out an ERP across an organization: months of effort, a range of resources, and quite a bit of funding.

-However, the process isn’t full-proof and at times is prone to errors that result in a partial or a complete failure in implementing ERP.
+The process isn't foolproof, though, and it's sometimes prone to errors that lead to a partial or complete implementation failure.

-Here are some of the reasons that lead to ERP implementation failures.
+Here are some of the reasons ERP implementations fail.

 What Causes ERP Implementations to Fail?